zardra/nuclide/docs/_docs/editor/basics.md

 > Command Palette, search for "Window: Install Shell Commands".

 To open a specific directory into the
-[project explorer](/docs/editor/basics/#project-and-file-explorer), you can add a path argument to the `atom` command.
+[Project Explorer](/docs/editor/basics/#project-and-file-explorer), you can add a path argument to the `atom` command.

 ```bash
 $ atom /path/to/your/project/